 Shipment of Hazardous Materials Form

-A Project Review Form (.doc) must be completed for all research and instructional projects involving the use of biological materials and/or sources of ionizing radiation at George Mason University.
-Visit the Project Review page for more information.
+An IBC Registration Form must be completed for all research and instructional projects involving the use of biological materials and/or sources of ionizing radiation at George Mason University.

 Please review the Radiation Safety Manual (coming soon) for more information on the below forms.
 Contact EHS with any questions or concerns about radiation safety.

-Contact EHS with any questions or concerns about minors and volunteers who will be working in George Mason University laboratories.
+Contact EHS with any questions or concerns about minors who will be working in George Mason University laboratories.

 Laboratory Training Signature Sheet